andreisss/capa-ta/README.md

   - Emphasize the importance of active participation and collaboration.
   - Foster a culture of shared knowledge and collective problem-solving.

-Utilize the Capa web layer to enhance your team's executable analysis capabilities and collaboration efficiency.
+## Elevate Your Malware Analysis with Capa-ta

+Enhance your team's executable analysis capabilities from the outset with **Capa-ta**.
+Dive into your first malware analysis approach armed with a tool designed to streamline and empower your investigative processes.

+- **Streamlined Analysis:** Leverage Capa-ta to dissect and understand executables with unparalleled efficiency.
+- **Team Empowerment:** Equip your team with the right tools from the get-go, ensuring a strong foundation for malware analysis.

 ----------------------------------------------------------------------------------------------------------------------------------------